 Gettysburg College supports a first-class faculty that embraces innovation and cutting-edge developments.
 The benefit to students is clear: when professors are excited about and engaged with new thinking and discovery, they communicate this enthusiasm and knowledge in the classroom.

 This passion for academics is most notably visible in our highly respected First-Year Seminar programs and abundant opportunities for highly personalized student-faculty research across all disciplines.

 Our distinctive programs and other unique facilities enable us to balance our small-town feel with big-campus resources.
 Whether our students want to learn about public policy and presidential leadership through the Eisenhower Institute, cultivate their personal leadership style through the Garthwait Leadership Center, engage in diverse perspectives and public interpretations of history through the Civil War Institute, or combine their love of music with their liberal arts education through the Sunderman Conservatory of Music, our students are challenged with programs that inspire them to greatness and push them to the next level every day.

 Recognizing the value of preparing tomorrow’s global leaders, Gettysburg College provides opportunities accessible for all students to take their learning out of the classroom and into the world.
 In fact, nearly 60% of Gettysburg students study abroad for at least one semester at prestigious colleges and universities worldwide, earning us the distinction of being named fourth in the nation—and first in Pennsylvania—for semester-long study abroad experiences by the Institute of International Education.

-Outside the classroom, “Gettysburgians” are actively involved in leading over 120 student organizations that cultivate an impressive array of interests, talents, and cultures.
+Outside the classroom, “Gettysburgians” are actively involved in over 120 student organizations—including a Center for Public Service—that cultivate an impressive array of interests, talents, and cultures.

 Planning a successful future